weka/snaptool/README.md

 # Command-line Arguments

-The weka_snapd takes a "cluster spec" as a required argument.
+The snaptool takes a "cluster spec" as a required argument.
 This is a comma-separated list of weka hosts (ip addrs or names) with an optional :authfile.
-The auth file comes from the "weka user login" command, is generally in the ~/.weka directory, and contains authorization tokens so that the weka_snapd program can communicate with the weka cluster.
+The auth file comes from the "weka user login" command, is generally in the ~/.weka directory, and contains authorization tokens so that the snaptool program can communicate with the weka cluster.

 An example "cluster spec" would be: